ManagedKube/kubernetes-ops/terraform-modules/aws/github-oidc-provider/README.md

 This controls can help you do things like:
 * Only allow a certain branch
 * Only allow a certain repo/org

+## ARN to use in the Github Actions
+This module outputs an `arn` value.
+This is the `arn` you should use in the Github Actions.